 Who was the first Chef ever?

 Archestratos, a famous Syracusan poet and philosopher of the 4th c.
-BC is considered the father of gastronomy, as he was the one who invented the term gastronomy.
+BC is considered the father of gastronomy, as he was the one who invented the term gastronomy (see also who was the first actor).
 He studied the rules of appetite and taste and submitted the first cookbook in the world.
 He was the first to treat cooking as an art and even wrote the poem “Idypathy”(Life of Luxury), in which he reveals the secrets of ancient Greek recipes and cuisine.